fadden/CiderPress2/FileConv/Gfx/PaintworksAnim-notes.md

 is used to determine when the end has been reached.
 Most files have a single animation data chunk, so the animation chunk length should be exactly the same as the total length in the file header.

+Some modern creation tools don't set the length to the actual value, e.g. it will be $00000004 (which would be a length of zero).
+In such cases, the full-file length should be used.

 The animation frame data consists of pairs of 16-bit values:
 ```
 +$00 / 2: offset to value, in the range [$0000, $7ffe]